Andrii-Radyhin/Image-object-counter/README.md

 Abstract: This task needs more research on wide angles.
 But with our selection of the parameters, it works in our case.
 Below is my suggestion not to select parameters by hand.

-We need a clear understanding of what is fully visible.
+We need a clear understanding of what is fully visible brick.
 I guess that for paving stone is exact what we can see, but for wall bricks there might be some cases:

 1) Assume that it's the same as for paving stones.
 2) Bricks have a wide and narrow side, but it's rotated in the corners and at the joints for a better connection, so we can see only the smaller side of the brick.
 Another solution would be to detect only bricks with visible wider sides and other as parts.
 I choosed this option.